duckietown/course-LRA/book/duckietown-learning-robotics/02_object_detection/02_object_detection.md

 **Tip:** You might also want to make two separate datasets: one for training, and one for validation.
 Depending on your model, around 2000 samples for training should probably be more than enough.

-### Evaluation

-We will manually look at part of your dataset and make sure that your bounding boxes match with the images.
+**Evaluation:** We will manually look at part of your dataset and make sure that your bounding boxes match with the images.

 ## Step 3: Model training